-Marsha Tarver, PhD is the Associate Director of Education for the MS Center of Excellence-West.
+Marsha Tarver, PhD, MA is the Associate Director of Education for the MS Center of Excellence-West.
 She develops educational programs for VA providers, Veterans, and caregivers.
 She works on accredited satellite broadcasts and webinars.
 Dr. Tarver has years of experience in developing adult education programs and is a subject matter expert on instructional system designs, web-based courses, learner outcomes, people with disabilities and cultural diversity curriculum.
 Prior work includes: Education Specialist with the Veterans Health Administration National Center for Ethics; Associate Professor, California State University Fresno; Program Director and Counselor for a California community college Disabled Students Program; Coordinator for the Master Instructor Development Program for the California Commission on Peace Officer Standards and Training; and has provided over 16 years of private and affiliated psychological counseling services.
 Dr. Tarver received her Doctorate in Educational Psychology from the University of Southern California and Master's in Counseling from CSU Fresno.

 Phillip Terry, MHA is an experienced and collaborative leader committed to excellence with a demonstrated ability to develop and manage complex health and research programs and projects.
 He has done this while working with professionally diverse groups in government, academia, research and industry.
 Mr. Terry was most recently the Associate Director for Operations at the Seattle Veteran Affairs Epidemiology, Information and Research Center for almost ten years.
 Key accomplishments included significant growth of Center resources and staff.
 He also provided administrative support and consultation for research studies, a data registry and education programs.
 As Director of Community Health, Evergreen Healthcare, Mr. Terry provided overall direction and coordination with the management team, physicians and partner community agencies for several community health initiatives.
 Prior to this position he was the Administrator for the Center for Disability Policy and Research, School of Public Health, University of Washington, Seattle.
 This included developing and supervising the Center's functions in strategic planning, operations, budgets, grants, contracts and personnel.
 He also designed a needs assessment methodology for people with disabilities and chronic disease under contract with the State of Washington.
 Finally, with the California State Department of Health for over ten years, Mr. Terry directed and implemented statewide systems for medical personnel certification, quality improvement and health surveillance.
 Mr. Terry is joining the MSCoE West because he strongly believes that working in the nationwide VA MS Team, clinicians, researchers, care givers and constituents groups there are significant opportunities to improve the lives of vets with MS and our scientific knowledge about the disease.
 He enthusiastically embraces these opportunities.